OpenIPC/decoder/README.md

     - Now a unified RTSP string containing all parameters is used (requires deleting previous versions of the program or settings)
     - First publication through closed tests on Google Play
     - Alpha version to support more devices, Android OS from 5 (SDK/Level 21) to 15 (SDK/Level 35)
+    - The current size of the application is 25 kilobytes
 - v1.03, 2025.09.08
     - Now we can specify the port next to the device address
     - Accepts external calls and can work together with OpenIPC Network
     - Some other fixes
+    - The current size of the application is 23 kilobytes
 - v1.02, 2025.09.03
     - Announcement and first public release
     - New compact and convenient menu